Al-Qassam Brigades: Recruitment

+Strength and armament

+Since its establishment in December 1987, the military capability of the Brigades has increased markedly, from rifles to Qassam rockets and more.
+Although the Brigades manufacture their own weapons, an Associated Press analysis found that the majority of their arms come from China, Iran, and Russia, as well as North Korea and former Warsaw Pact countries.
+The Associated Press was unable to determine whether Hamas obtains weapons directly from those nations or through arms trafficking.
+China and North Korea have denied directly arming the Brigades, but American, Israeli, and South Korean intelligence suggests that North Korea has, while a Hamas official has stated the group received permission from Russia to copy its weapons.
+Iran is believed to smuggle weapons to the Brigades via underground tunnels in Gaza.

+The Brigades run their own intelligence division.

 The Brigades have a substantial inventory of light automatic weapons and grenades, improvised rockets, mortars, bombs, suicide belts, and explosives.
-The group engages in military-style training, including training that takes place in Gaza itself on a range of weapons designed to inflict significant casualties on civilian and military targets.
+The group engages in military-style training, including training that takes place in Gaza, on a range of weapons designed to inflict significant casualties on civilian and military targets.

-The Brigades also have a variety of anti-tank guided missiles including the Kornet-E, Konkurs-M, Bulsae-2 (North Korean version of Fagot), 9K11 Malyutka and MILAN missiles, as well as shoulder-launched anti-aircraft missiles (MANPADS), such as the SA-7B, SA-18 Igla missiles, and it is believed a number of SA-24 Igla-S that it received from Libya.
+The Brigades have a variety of anti-tank guided missiles, including the Kornet-E, Konkurs-M, Bulsae-2 (North Korean version of Fagot), 9K11 Malyutka and MILAN missiles.
+They possess shoulder-launched anti-aircraft missiles (MANPADS), such as the SA-7B, SA-18 Igla missiles, and it is believed a number of SA-24 Igla-S that it received from Libya.

-While the number of members is known only to the Brigades leadership, in 2011 Israel estimated that the Brigades have a cadre of several hundred members who receive military-style training, including training in Iran and Syria.
+While the number of members is known only to the Brigades leadership, in 2011, Israel estimated that the Brigades have a cadre of several hundred members who receive military-style training, including training in Iran and Syria.
 Additionally, the Brigades have an estimated 30,000 operatives "of varying degrees of skill and professionalism" who are members of the internal security forces, Hamas, and their supporters.
 These operatives can be expected to reinforce the Brigades in an "emergency situation."
-Other sources estimate their strength at 30,000-50,000.
+Other sources estimate their strength at 30,000–50,000.
+An October 2023 estimate provides a figure of 40,000 fighters, with expertise in cyber security, naval warfare, and other specializations.

-According to a statement by CIA director George Tenet in 2000 possibly referring to the Brigades, Hamas has pursued a capability to conduct attacks with toxic chemicals.
+According to a statement by CIA director George Tenet in 2000, possibly referring to the Brigades, Hamas has pursued a capability to conduct attacks with toxic chemicals.
 There have been reports of Hamas operatives planning and preparing attacks incorporating chemicals.
-In one case, nails and bolts packed into explosives detonated by a Hamas suicide bomber in a December 2001 attack in the Ben-Yehuda street in Jerusalem were soaked in rat poison.
-In 2014 they launched the first Palestinian reconnaissance (UAV) aircraft called Ababeel1.
+In one case, nails and bolts packed into explosives detonated by a Hamas suicide bomber in a December 2001 attack in Ben-Yehuda Street in Jerusalem were soaked in rat poison.
+In 2014, they launched the first Palestinian reconnaissance (UAV) aircraft, called Ababeel1.